 Larry, Bill, Everett, and Kilgore return to the U.S. and are all awarded the Silver Star, and Bill also receives a Purple Heart for getting wounded in the buttocks during the battle.
 Their fates afterward are as follows:

 Kilgore now runs the highly successful Boot Camp Workouts in Miami, Florida, fulfilling his secret dream of being an aerobics instructor.

 Bill sued the Mexican government for his injuries.
-He received a hefty out-of-court settlement, which he used to buy a mansion for him and his family in Beverly Hills.
+He received a hefty out-of-court settlement, which he used to buy a mansion for himself and his family in Beverly Hills.

 Everett returned to Mexico and became Carne Asada (Grilled Beef), the nation’s most popular professional wrestler.

 Larry also returned to Mexico to be with Maria.
-They later got married and opened a cantina called “The Mess Hall” on a beach in Cabo San Lucas, fulfilling a dream Maria had to open a cantina on a beautiful beach far from La Miranda.
+They later married and opened a cantina called “The Mess Hall” on a beach in Cabo San Lucas, fulfilling Maria’s dream of opening a cantina on a beautiful beach far from La Miranda.